dafny-lang/blog/_posts/2023-06-30-types-and-programming-languages.markdown

 }
 {% endhighlight %}

-The interesting points to note on the function above, in a language like Dafny where every pattern must be exhaustive, are the following:
+The interesting points to note about the function above, in a language like Dafny where every pattern must be exhaustive, are the following:

-* Every call consist either of `OneStepEvaluate` on one sub-argument, or a transformation that reduces the size of the tree.
+* Every call consists either of `OneStepEvaluate` on one sub-argument, or a transformation that reduces the size of the tree.
 So something is always happening here.
 * All the cases are covered, Dafny does not complain!
-  * For example, when encountering the case `IsZero(e)`, if `e` is a final value, we know it's either `Pred` or `Succ`.
-It cannot be `True` or `False` due to type checking, so we can conclude.
+  * For example, when encountering the case `IsZero(e)`, if `e` is a final value, it must be either `Pred` or `Succ`.
+It cannot be `True` or `False` as it's well-typed and the previous pattern precludes `Zero`.
-  * Similarly, if the condition of an if term is a final value, because of type-checking, Dafny knows it's either True or False.
+  * Similarly, if the condition of an if term is a final value, because it's well-typed, Dafny knows it's either `True` or `False`.

-That concludes the _progress_ part on soundness checking: Whenever a term type-checks, it small step evaluation rule is never stuck until it reaches a final value.
+That concludes the _progress_ part of soundness checking: Whenever a term type-checks, there is always an applicable small step evaluation rule unless it's a final value.

 #### The preservation check

-Soundness also contains another part, the preservation, as stated in the intro.
-It says that, if we evaluate a typed term, not only the evaluator is not going to get stuck, but the result will have the same type.
+Soundness has another aspect, preservation, as stated in the intro.
+It says that, when evaluating a well-typed term, the evaluator will not get stuck and the result will have the same type as the original term.
 Dafny can also prove it for our language, out of the box.
 Well done, that means our language and evaluator make sense together!

 {% highlight javascript %}